Mercantile Hotel: History

 In its pristine state the site had a sharply angled rock wall snaking through it which prevented its early development.
 In 1834 it formed part of a land grant to Robert Campbell.
 It was then sold in 1848 to William Reilly.
 In 1872 it was partially levelled and then used intermittently as a store for timber, coal, leather goods or marble (either in sheds or open air) along with a series of small stables.
 Around 1900 the rough rock face was straightened and the present stone wall supporting Gloucester Street (now Gloucester Walk) was built.
 In 1907 the land was compulsorily resumed from the Eady Estate under the NSW Government resumption of The Rocks.
 The site remained disused until 1912, when a marble yard operated, until the construction of the Mercantile Hotel in 1914.

 The Mercantile Rowing Club Hotel had been built in 1878 at the George Street end of Gloucester Street, 200 m from the present Mercantile Hotel, which was directly related to the Mercantile Rowing Club boathouse nearby.
-The Club had to vacate its boathouse site in 1910, and the club re-formed itself as the Mosman Rowers Club relocating to Mosman Bay.
+The club had to vacate its boathouse site in 1910, and the club re-formed itself as the Mosman Rowers Club relocating to Mosman Bay.
 James Dwyer, the licensee of the Mercantile Rowing Club Hotel since 1898, surrendered the licence in 1914 and moved to the newly completed Mercantile Hotel.
-The building of this hotel was part of the expansionism of the major brewing firm, Tooth and Co., whose architects were the well known Sydney firm of Spain and Cosh.
+The building of this hotel was part of the expansionism of the major brewing firm, Tooth and Co., whose architects were the well known Sydney firm of Spain & Cosh.

 The Mercantile Hotel at 25 George Street has continued its use as a hotel to the present day, with little change to its external fabric but with some ground floor rearrangement of the public spaces, and some updating of the accommodation of the upper floors.
 The shop at 27 George Street was conceived from the outset as separate premises, used on the ground floor variously as a light refreshment room, a mixed business and cafe.
 From 1963–1989 Marine Specimens Pty Ltd ran a Shell Shop, providing a library and reading area on the first floor from 1968 and a meeting place for the Malacological Society.
 In 1989 No. 27 was incorporated into the lease of the Mercantile Hotel, and the renovation in 1989-90 allowed the upper floor rooms to provide additional bedrooms for the hotel, and further work connected to the ground floor rooms of the shop and hotel in 1993.